A golden brown Bengal Cat on a brown background.

 Bengal Cats Health

 • Distal Neuropathy: This is a nervous system disorder that causes weakness.
 It can occur in Bengals as early as 1 year of age.
-Fortunately, many cats recover on their own, although a few relapse.
+Fortunately, many cats recover on their own, although a few relapses.

 • Flat-Chested Kitten Syndrome: A deformity that can range from mild to severe.
 Kittens who survive to adulthood usually show no signs once they reach maturity.